 Completed Project – Programme for the Development and Dissemination of Sustainable Irrigation Management in Olive Growing

-Although this was a challenging project to begin with, but it concluded with impacts as was intended, if not more.
+Although this was a challenging project to begin with, it concluded with the intended impact, if not more.
 As such this could be categorized as a project worth replicating incorporating modern tools and concepts.
-Not only wasteful practice of flood irrigation was substituted with elements of precision agriculture like drip and deficit irrigation, while incorporating elements of research and collaborations amongst countries in the region ie Morocco and Syria.
-Four years of research convincingly demonstrated that, in the case of Morocco, switching from traditional flood irrigation to drip irrigation, on average, reduced water application by 49% and a further saving of 27% was achieved by switching to deficit irrigation.
+The wasteful practice of flood irrigation was substituted with elements of precision agriculture like drip and deficit irrigation, while incorporating elements of research and collaborations amongst countries in the region, i.e., Morocco and Syria.
+Four years of research convincingly demonstrated that, in the case of Morocco, switching from traditional flood irrigation to drip irrigation, on average, reduced water application by 49%, and a further saving of 27% was achieved by switching to deficit irrigation.
 Not only less water was used, but there was also a gain in olive fruit yield of 63%.
-Similarly for Syria, there was visible gains in yield as well as savings in use of resources while enhanced income to the farmers.
+Similarly for Syria, there were visible gains in yield as well as savings in resource use, while farmers' incomes were enhanced.

 Four years of research convincingly demonstrate that in the case of Morocco, switching from traditional flood irrigation to drip irrigation, on average, reduced water application by 49% and a further saving of 27% was achieved by switching to deficit irrigation at 70% ETc level.
 There was a gain in olive fruit yield of 63% when the irrigation method was changed from flood to drip irrigation.
 Similarly for Syria, there was an on-average 100% gain in yields when 175mm of supplemental irrigation was applied to Sorani cv. and 90% gain when same amount of supplemental irrigation was applied for Jlout cv.

 Project findings and recommendations have been documented and disseminated during field days targeting over 700 farmers and many decision-makers.
-Flyers, posters, video, website, blogs, newspaper article and other dissemination products were produced during the course of the project.
-Capacity of the national team members as well as extension agents was enhanced through organization of beginner- and advance-level training courses and visit to Spain to witness and learn from advance-level olive production operations.
+Flyers, posters, videos, website, blogs, newspaper articles and other dissemination products were produced during the course of the project.
+The capacity of the national team members and extension agents was enhanced through the organization of beginner- and advanced-level training courses and a visit to Spain to witness and learn from advanced-level olive production operations.
 The project has been linked with CGIAR Research Program on Dryland Systems as well as national programs in the participating two countries.
-Also, the project findings have been presented and well-received by scientific community during international conferences.
+Also, the project findings have been presented and well-received by the scientific community during international conferences.
 The extension agents and progressive farmers mentored by the project team are equipped and trained to serve as ambassadors promoting the project research findings and recommendations.
-High uptake and significant impact in future is expected to be achieved.
+High uptake and significant impact in the future are expected to be achieved.
 The Project Completion Report can be provided upon request.

 Project overview CFC-IOOC-06